Dragon (Dungeons & Dragons): Metallic dragons

-Metallic dragon is a classification of dragon found in the role playing game Dungeons & Dragons.
-In this setting metallic dragons are of good alignment.
+Metallic dragon is a classification of dragon found in Dungeons & Dragons.
+In many campaign settings, metallic dragons are of good alignment.
 Bahamut is the deity of good-aligned dragons and metallic dragons, and currently the only known Platinum dragon in existence.
-Metallic dragons have played a large role in D&D's various monster compilation books, and for most of the game's history five main types - brass, copper, bronze, silver, and gold - were presented as roughly analogous to the five types of chromatic dragons.
+Metallic dragons have played a large role in D&D's various monster compilation books, and for most of the game's history five main types – brass, copper, bronze, silver, and gold – were presented as roughly analogous to the five types of chromatic dragons.
 The fourth edition of the game's second Monster Manual substituted iron and adamantine dragons for brass and bronze, and released the latter dragons in a later book alongside cobalt, mercury, mithral, orium, and steel dragons.

 Publication history

 The classification of "metallic dragons" was used in the Advanced Dungeons & Dragons second edition Monstrous Manual (1993), although the gold(en) dragon first appeared in the original Dungeons & Dragons "white box" set (1974) and the other dragons comprising the category had been in print since the first edition Monster Manual (1977).
-The term was continued in use in the third edition and fourth edition Monster Manual.
+The term was continued in use in the third edition, fourth, and fifth edition Monster Manual.